Kuadrant/policy-machinery/examples/kuadrant/README.md

 # Kuadrant Controller

-Practical example of using the [Policy Machinery](https://github.com/kuadrant/policy-machinery) to implment a custom controller.
+Practical example of using the [Policy Machinery](https://github.com/kuadrant/policy-machinery) to implement a custom controller.

 <br/>

-The examples defines 4 kinds of policies:
+The example defines 4 kinds of policies:
 - **DNSPolicy:** can target Gateways and Listeners
 - **TLSPolicy:** can target Gateways and Listeners
 - **AuthPolicy:** can target Gateways, Listeners, HTTPRoutes, and HTTPRouteRules; support for Defaults & Overrides and 2 merge strategies (`atomic` or `merge`)